h-fathi/Akka.net_BasketService/README.md

 Getting the contents of a basket: `GET - http://localhost:5000/baskets/1`.

-Add an item to the basket: `PUT - http://localhost:5000/baskets/1/items` with JSON body:
+Add an item to the basket: `POST - http://localhost:5000/baskets/1/add` with JSON body:

 ```json
 {